D1774d3d/Rayvwebsite/README.md

 ## 📞 Contact

 For questions about the website or Rayv platform:
-- Email: tanav@rayv.ai
+- Email: info@rayv.ai
-- Website: Built with ❤️ for the Rayv team
+- Website:

----

-*"Brought to you by your friendly neighborhood marketing team."*